waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ## General Guide

 ### About First Turn Stalls
+> #### First Turn Stalls
-* Convention: On the very first turn of the game, if a known-unplayable card is clued, then it should be treated as a *Save Clue* (instead of a *Self-Finesse*).
-Note that players are allowed to use this ability even if there are other playable cards in the hand.
+> * On the very first turn of the game, if a known-unplayable card is clued, then it should be treated as a *Save Clue* (instead of a *Self-Finesse*).
+> * Note that players are allowed to use this ability even if there are other playable cards in the hand.
 * First, look at your teammate's hand, is it able to give a *Save Clue* to "setup" a *Finesse*, a *Bluff* or even a *5 Pull*?
 * Then you should note that if there are any critical cards on chop (or 2s) needed to be saved, and your teammate might discard on their turn? (e.g. you don't have playable cards)
 * In this situation, you might have to think that whether you should to take a risk to setup the *Finesse*, or just simply give a *Save Clue* on their *Chop*.